sxs-collaboration/spectre/docs/DevGuide/ImplementingVectors.md

 by default.
 Those operations are determined by the storage type `T` and by the Blaze library.
 See [blaze-wiki/Vector_Operations] (https://bitbucket.org/blaze-lib/blaze/wiki/Vector%20Operations).

-Other math operations may be defined either in the class definition or outside.
-For ease in defining some of these math operations, `PointerVector.hpp` defines the macro `MAKE_EXPRESSION_MATH_ASSIGN(OP, TYPE)`, which can be used to define math assignment operations such as `+=` provided the underlying operation (e.g. `+`) is defined on the Blaze type.

 # Allowed operator specification {#blaze_definitions}